 Lure recommendations for estuary perch

-When targeting estuary perch with pres we recommend surface lures between 35mm and 70mm.
-Start with small poppers, surface minnows and pencil lures.
-You will also catch them using curl tail, paddle tail and minnow imitation soft plastics with a very light jig head.
+When targeting estuary perch with pres we recommend surface lures between 35mm and 70mm. great surface lure options include small poppers, cicadas, surface minnows and surface pencil lures.
+Shallow diving lures also work great.
+These may include bent minnows, Rapala countdown series, nories laydown minnows and shallow diving cranks.
+You will also catch them on a range of soft plastics lightly weighted.
+Including curl tails, paddle tails and minnow imitations.
 Shallow diving hard body lures, spinners and vibes also work well.
+Mix up the colour range, we like to start with silvers that mimic small baitfish and mullet.

 General tips to catch estuary perch